Big Lottery Fund – Women and girls project (Eastern Region) WAG Flyer

-Empowering Gypsy Traveller and Roma women and girls to enable change
+Empowering Gypsy Traveller and Roma women and girls who may be currently living in or passing through one of the six eastern regions to gain confidence in order to enable positive change

-This is a five-year project working across East Anglia with women and girls from the Gypsy, Traveller and Roma community on issues of Domestic Violence.
+This is a five-year project working across East Anglia with women and girls from the Gypsy, Traveller and Roma community who may be living in or passing through East Anglia who may have been affected by or survivors of domestic abuse to better understand and gain support for the issues of Domestic Violence.
 We are running a number of workshops and will have short-term emergency caravans to use.